Key Areas

 Professional Biography

-Associate Vice Provost Amanda Brodish started at the University of Pittsburgh in 2012 as a Data Analyst in the Office of the Provost.
-In 2016, she and Steve Wisniewski, Vice Provost for Budget and Analytics, formed the Data Analytics Team to support data-informed decision-making initiatives throughout the University.
+Amanda Brodish started at the University of Pittsburgh in 2011 as a Data Analyst in the Office of the Provost.
+In 2016, she and Steve Wisniewski, then Vice Provost for Budget and Analytics, formed the Data Analytics Team to support data-informed decision-making initiatives throughout the University.
 In 2021, Amanda was named Associate Vice Provost for Data Analytics when the Office of Institutional Research was moved from the CFO’s Office to the Office of the Provost under her supervision.

 Amanda’s research focuses on the cognitive and health impacts of stereotypes and discrimination.
 She earned her PhD in Social Psychology at the University of Wisconsin, Madison examining the impact of stereotypes on women’s math performance.
 Before joining the University of Pittsburgh, Amanda completed a postdoctoral fellowship at the University of Michigan, conducting research on the impact of racial discrimination on health and well-being.